Expansion of the Museum of Fine Arts – facade with a ventilated rain screen construction made of translucent glass tubes

 The Museum of Fine Arts in Houston has been expanded with two building complexes.
 The second phase, known as the "Kinder Building," is the centerpiece of the museum, where modern and contemporary art is exhibited.
 Daylight is deliberately integrated into the design; through meticulous material and form development, along with countless simulations, an intelligent climate and daylight concept was realized.
 The building's appearance is primarily defined by the so-called "Cool Jacket," a ventilated curtain wall facade consisting of approximately 15,000 square meters of translucent glass tubes.

-The new building features side indentations and a curved rooftop landscape.
-The facade is composed of translucent, sculpturally defining glass half-tubes, which serve as a heat shield
+The new building features side incisions, a flowing roofscape and a defining glass façade that serves as a heat shield.

 Facade Design